UniSunshineCoast/ict221-mini-dungeon-danielmilnes/README.md

 # ICT221_MiniDungeon

-Starting code for the MiniDungeon game.
+ICT221 Task 2 - MiniDungeon game.

+Created based on the provided sample code.

 Some image files are provided in "resources" folder.
 You can use them in the GUI.
 Or you can choose your own image files.